I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 Great.

-Well, I have a theory about why I think Newt attacked Paul Ryan's Medicare plan, and and I think it's really an attack on Paul Ryan.
+Well, I have a theory about why I think Newt attacked Paul Ryan's Medicare plan, and I think it's really an attack on Paul Ryan.

 And the reason I say that is that if you think of one person who we conservatives might really flock to, if he would change his mind and run for president, I think Paul Ryan would be so hard to beat.

-And I think that Newt is getting to the desperate stage where enough is being asked about his personal life and his background that he thinks that he has to take a swing at somebody who might possibly come out and whip him.
+And I think that Newt is getting to the desperate stage where enough is being asked about his personal life and his background, that he thinks that he has to take a swing at somebody who might possibly come out and whip him.

 And I think that that could be Paul Ryan.